Corran Addison

-Corran Descy Addison (born February 6, 1969, in South Africa) and is a slalom canoeist, whitewater kayaker, surfer and surfboard designer.
-He is now based in San Clemente, California.
+Corran Descy Addison (born in South Africa) is a slalom canoeist, whitewater kayaker, surfer and surfboard designer.
+He is now based in Montreal, Quebec.

 Beginnings

-Addison began kayaking in South Africa in the mid 1970s.
-Introduced by his father to the sport, they would construct the fiberglass kayaks they needed to paddle the rivers in the basement of Rhodes University where his father Graeme Addison was a professor of journalism.
-Throughout the 1970s and intom the early 1980s, their kayaking consisted of long multi day expeditions in the unknown, and it was here on these long expeditions that Addison forged his love for paddling adventure.
+Addison began kayaking in South Africa as a young child with his father.
+They would construct the fiberglass kayaks they needed to paddle the rivers in the basement of Rhodes University where his father Graeme Addison was a professor of journalism.
+Throughout the 1980s, their kayaking consisted of long multi day expeditions in the unknown, and it was here on these long expeditions that Addison forged his love for paddling adventure.
 The beginnings were simple however, as he and his friends did not know about basic skills such as the Eskimo Roll until he and his friends saw a paddler roll in a TV show called American Sportsman.
 They were astonished, replayed the segment of the tape, and with the aid of the 1981 world silver medalist kayaker Jerome Truran, taught themselves to roll.

-In 1982, a small shipment of "plastic" kayaks entered the country (which was under international sanctions because of the Apartheid regime)and Graeme purchased two of the kayaks, the Perception Dancer for Corran and himself.
+In the early 1980's a small shipment of "plastic" kayaks entered the country (which was under international sanctions because of the Apartheid regime)and Graeme purchased two of the kayaks, the Perception Dancer for Corran and himself.
 Effectively indestructible, short and maneuverable, these boats completely changed the face of paddling for the young paddler whose skillsets increased at such a rapid rate that by 1987 he claimed to have run the highest waterfall in the world; a 31m dam in Tignes, France.